githubcto/FramePack-ZLUDA/README.md

 Set windowOS page file "auto", "64GB" or more.

 TeaCache is fast, but output quality is not so good.
-Try TeaCache and you feel good movie, then disable TeaCache and try same seed again.
+Try TeaCache first and you feel good movie, then disable TeaCache and try same seed again.

 Saved png files can be converted mp4 movie [using ffmpeg](https://ffmpeg.org/) like this.
 ```